city41/particle.js/README.md

 up and running [here](http://city41.github.com/particle.js/)

-A particle system designer written in JavaScript using HTML5 Canvas and ExtJS for the UI
+A particle system designer written in JavaScript using HTML5 Canvas and dat-gui for the UI

 ![screenshot](https://raw.github.com/city41/particle.js/master/particlejs.png)

 ## License

-Since particle.js currently uses ExtJS, particle.js needs to be under the GPL.
-I don't like this, and have plans to eventually switch to another UI framework.
-But that is the case for now.
-I needed to get a UI up quickly, and I know Ext well, so...
+Once this branch gets merged into master, then particle.js will have the Apache 2.0 license.
+Woot!

 ## Features

-* Same particle system parameters as Cocos2D and LÖVE
+* Almost the same particle system parameters as Cocos2D and LÖVE
-* UI agnostic, the particle system itself has no Ext code in it
+* UI agnostic, the particle system itself has no dat-gui code in it
 * Configurable UI through a query parameter (show only the parameters you care about)

 ## Query Parameters